kkeech/play-aws-upload/README.md

 play-aws-upload
 ===============

-Multi-file drag and drop upload to Amazon storage with background transcoding and progress feedback
+Multi-file drag and drop upload to Amazon storage with background transcoding and progress feedback.